-Procurement keeps revisiting the same four moments — contract renewals, payment terms, rate-card refreshes, and one-off spot buys.
-Whispor covers all four on one platform: Coach for the strategic top, Auto for the volume tail.
+Procurement keeps revisiting the same four moments: contract renewals, payment terms, rate-card refreshes, and one-off spot buys.
+Whispor covers all four on one platform: Assist for the strategic top, Auto for the volume tail.

 Stop value leaking through auto-roll.
-Strategic renewals go to Coach, tail renewals to Auto — 90%+ coverage without new heads.
+Strategic renewals go to Assist, tail renewals to Auto: 90%+ coverage without new heads.

 Read more →Cohort-style DPO extensions across 500–1,000 suppliers in parallel.
 Release working capital without a month of spreadsheet tracking.